Jita81/Sudoku/README.md

 ### User Experience
 - **Responsive Design**: Works perfectly on desktop and mobile
-- **Mobile-Optimized**: Bottom sheet menu for mobile controls
+- **Mobile-Optimized**: Touch-friendly number selection popup and bottom sheet menu
 - **Keyboard Shortcuts**: Full keyboard support for desktop
-- **Beautiful Animations**: Smooth transitions and effects
+- **Beautiful Animations**: Smooth transitions and effects powered by Framer Motion
-- **Victory Celebration**: Confetti and scoring system
+- **Victory Celebration**: Confetti animation and comprehensive scoring system
+- **Adaptive Controls**: Interface adapts to different grid sizes seamlessly
+- **Touch-Optimized**: Large, finger-friendly touch targets for mobile devices

 ## 🎮 How to Play

 ### Desktop
 - Click any cell to select it
-- Type 1-9 to fill the cell
+- Type 1-9 (or 1-4 for kiddie mode) to fill the cell
 - Use arrow keys to navigate
 - Press Delete/Backspace to clear
 - Press N to toggle notes mode